Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Layer Group Unmasking

 \section{Layer Group Unmasking}

-The causal mask is crucial in decoders, preventing the model from attending to future tokens and facilitating autoregressive text generation.
-This constraint is implemented by adding the causal triangular mask, denoted as CM, to the dot product of the query and key attention matrices.
+The CM is a crucial component of CLM-based decoders, preventing the model from attending to future tokens and facilitating autoregressive text generation.
+This constraint is enforced by defining the CM as a triangular matrix and adding this matrix to the dot product of the query and key attention matrices.
 The resulting sum is passed through the softmax function in the scaled dot-product attention mechanism, as introduced by \citet{vaswani2017attention}.
-Formally, CM and the scaled dot-product attention are given as follows:
+Formally:

+Here, $Q$, $K$, and $V$ are the query, key, and value attention matrices, respectively, and $d_k$ is the dimension of queries and keys.
+Effectively, applying softmax for tokens with value $-\infty$ in the CM results in attention scores being 0.

+As reported by \citet{li2023label}, removing CM across all decoder layers of Llama2 during fine-tuning increases the model's performance on the NER SL task by a large margin.
+This is surprising because although, during pre-training, the CM mask was in place and the model was restricted from ``looking right,'' it learned to attend to future tokens by backpropagating on the training data over a few epochs with CM removed.
+Building on this and to allow the LLM to ``sometimes look right,'' we select a subset of decoder blocks for which we replace all $-\infty$ entries in the CM with zeros, effectively removing the CM (technically, we leave the positions of padding tokens to $-\infty$, but replace all others with 0).
+Since we group layers into groups of $b$ blocks, we refer to these decisions as layer group unmasking configurations.